SpM-lab/SpM/docs/manual/source/docs/install.rst

   The executable file ``SpM.out`` is created in the ``spm.build/src`` directory.

-Sample scripts
+Test
 ------------------

-Some sample data are provided in ``samples`` directory:
+Some sample data are provided for test calculations.

-- ``samples/fermion``  # sample for fermionic spectrum (data in the article)
-- ``samples/boson``  # sample for bosonic spectrum

-A script file is also provided to run through the program.
-Enter into one of the sample directory, and execute the script by
+Just enter into ``samples/fermion`` directory and execute it by

 ::

     $ ./run.sh

-You may need to change the path to ``SpM.out`` in the script.
+You may need to change the parameter ``file_exe="../SpM.out"`` in the script (absolute or relative path to ``SpM.out``) according to your environment.
-If succeeded, results including graphs in pdf format are created in ``output`` directory.
+If succeeded, results including graphs in EPS format are generated in ``output`` directory.
 For details of the sample script, see :ref:`tutorials`.

-..
-  1. Parameter file

-     A simple way is to give parameters in a text file, and pass it by -i option:

-     ``$  spm.build/src/SpM.out -i param.in``

-     Typical input is given in ``param.in`` in the sample directories.
-     A default value is used for parameters not given in the file.
-     The output data will be created in ``output`` directory.

-  2. Command-line arguments

-     Alternatively, you can pass **all** parameters to the program as command-line arguments.
-     See the script file ``run.sh`` for details.
-     You can run it simply by

-     ``$ ./run.sh``

-     Here, it is assumed that the executable ``SpM.out`` is located in ``samples`` directory.
-     If not, copy or link the executable or modify ``run.sh``.
-     In the script, gnuplot is called after calculations to generate pdf files.